fluteds/pegs/README.md

 # Phil's Early Gang Society

-Also known as "Pegs!"
+Also known as "Pegs" or Early Gang.
 Here you will find some useful resources for offline/online chat and useful tools that can improve your Twitch experience.

 If you have any questions or want something taken off (or put on) whisper me on Twitch `@fluted`.
 If you have a hand in using GitHub or know how to do pull requests, this site is fully open sourced!